Bhumibol Adulyadej: 2006 coup

-After the coup

 The junta appointed a constitutional tribunal to rule on alleged polling fraud involving the Thai Rak Thai and Democrat political parties.
 Guilty rulings would have dissolved both parties, Thailand's largest and oldest, respectively, and banned the parties' leadership from politics for five years.
 The weeks leading up to the verdicts saw rising political tensions.
 On 24 May 2007, about a week before the scheduled verdict, Bhumibol gave a rare speech to the Supreme Administrative Court (the president of which is also a member of the constitutional tribunal).
 "You have the responsibility to prevent the country from collapsing", he warned them in the speech, which was shown on all national television channels simultaneously during the evening.
 "The nation needs political parties ...
 In my mind, I have a judgment but I cannot say", he said.
 "Either way the ruling goes, it will be bad for the country, there will be mistakes".
 The tribunal later acquitted the Democrat Party, but dissolved the Thai Rak Thai Party and banned 111 of its executives from politics for five years.

 The junta-appointed Constitution Drafting Assembly later tried to use the King in a propaganda campaign to increase public support for its widely criticised draft constitution.
 The CDA placed billboards saying "Love the King.
 Care about the King.
 Vote in the referendum" throughout northeast Thailand, where opposition to the junta was greatest.